Downtown Cairo is full of hidden gems that are often bypassed by visitors. Here are my top picks for must-see architecture and historic buildings.

 This is an extensive guide focusing on the district and its 19th and 20th century heritage.
-The book offers detailed plans of downtown’s most iconic, interesting or historic buildings, along with stories of the inhabitants.
+The book offers detailed plans of downtown’s most iconic and historic buildings.
+There are also plenty of anecdotes from local residents.

 It’s also a window into the secret life of both well-known and bypassed buildings.
 The book also includes essays on topics like downtown’s publishing industry.